top of page

 Self-initiated project (2023)

-mock up image of goodmarket app design
+mock up image of goodmarket app design: onboarding page

 Pain-points